-- a.4) A special aid for durum wheat of 300 ECU/ha will be paid as a supplement in the traditional production zones as currently defined.
-This would fully compensate durum wheat producers in these regions for the income loss due to alignment on the reduced price for other cereals. - a.5) The compensatory cereals aid per hectare and the special aid for durum wheat will be paid during the first half of the marketing year.
+- (a.4) A special aid for durum wheat of ECU 300/ha will be paid as a supplement in the traditional production zones as currently defined.
+This would fully compensate durum wheat producers in these regions for the income loss due to alignment on the reduced price for other cereals. - (a.5) The compensatory cereals aid per hectare and the special aid for durum wheat will be paid during the first half of the marketing year.

-b.
-Oilseeds
+(b) Oilseeds

-b.1) For the purpose of calculating the aid for oilseeds a Community reference amount will first be determined.
-It will take account of two elements:

-- a reference price for the world market, corresponding to the expected medium term equilibrium price on a stabilized world market; this price is estimated at 163 ECU/t; - an estimated equilibrium price relationship between oliseeds and cereals ie which would not provide a particular incentive to opt for one crop as opposed to the other.
+- (b.1) For the purpose of calculating the aid for oilseeds a Community reference amount will first be determined.
+It will take account of two elements: - (i) a reference price for the world market, corresponding to the expected medium-term equilibrium price on a stabilized world market; this price is estimated at ECU 163/t; - (ii) an estimated equilibrium price relationship between oilseeds and cereals, i.e. which would not provide a particular incentive to opt for one crop as opposed to the other.

-Taking a relationship of 2.1:1, for illustrative purposes the Community reference amount for the oilseeds aid would be set at 384 ECU/ha based on a Community average yield for oilseeds of 2.36 t/ha.
+Taking a relationship of 2.1:1, for illustrative purposes the Community reference amount for the oil-seeds aid would be set at ECU 384/ha based on a Community average yield for oilseeds of 2.36 t/ha.

-- b.2) At a second stage the Community reference amount will be regionalised for each region identified in the regionalisation plans presented by the Member States (see point 2.a.2 above).
-The calculation of the aid for oilseeds and its regionalisation is illustrated in Annex I. - b.3) The aid will be the same for all oilseeds. - b.4) The aid for oilseeds will be paid in two parts.
+- (b.2) At a second stage the Community reference amount will be regionalized for each region identified in the regionalization plans presented by the Member States (see point 2 (a.2) above).
+The calculation of the aid for oilseeds and its regionalization is illustrated in Annex I. - (b.3) The aid will be the same for all oilseeds. - (b.4) The aid for oilseeds will be paid in two parts.
 The first part is paid in advance on the basis of area cultivated and on condition that the crop is under contract to an approved buyer.
 The second part will be paid as a complement at the end of the marketing year and will take account (with a franchise to be determined) of the evolution on world market prices as compared to the reference price.
-Where the crop is not under contract, the whole aid (basic amount plus variable supplement) will be paid at the end of the marketing year. - b.5) As foreseen in the Treaties of Accession special provisions will continue in the case of Spain and Portugal notably in relation to sunflower seed, until the end of the transitional period i.e. the end of the marketing year 1995/96. - b.6) Should acute regional imbalances arise as a result of the operation of the new arrangements the Commission will take the necessary remedial measures.
+Where the crop is not under contract, the whole aid (basic amount plus variable supplement) will be paid at the end of the marketing year.

+- (b.5) As foreseen in the Treaties of Accession, special provisions will continue in the case of Spain and Portugal notably in relation to sunflower seed, until the end of the transitional period, i.e. the end of the marketing year 1995/96. - (b.6) Should acute regional imbalances arise as a result of the operation of the new arrangements the Commission will take the necessary remedial measures.